Family Voices — Preston’s Story

 What’s Happened Since Preston’s Death?

 Since Preston’s death, the CPSC and FDA issued a strongly worded warning urging parents to stop using sleep positioners.
 They asked caregivers to rely on tested methods to reduce the risk of SIDS — back sleeping, bare crib, non-smoking household among others.
 After the warning in September 2010, manufacturers stopped making the product and retailers stopped selling them for the most part.
 Still, despite the death toll, sleep pillows or positioners are commonly sold online.
 Here at KID we are dedicated preventing online purchases of hazardous products through family education.
 It’s also up to brave families, like Preston’s family, to take action against these harmful products by sharing their stories and advocating against harmful products.
+In 2021, the CPSC passed the Infant Sleep Products Rule which would mandate that all infant sleep products meet the bassinet safety standard.

 Similar to sleep positioners, bumper pads pose a similar risk to an infant’s sleep space.
 They can pose suffocation, strangulation, and choking hazards.
 They pose a suffocation risk if a baby’s face is pressed against the bumper or wedged between the bumper and the crib side or mattress.
 Between 1990 and 2016, the CPSC reported 107 fatal and 282 non-fatal incidents involving bumper pads.
 Following the report, CPSC commissioner released a statement calling bumper pads “deadly clutter” in our nation’s cribs.
 Kids in Danger recommends removing bumper pads and other soft items from your child’s crib.
+In May 2022, Congress passed the Safe Sleep for Babies Act which will ban the sale and manufacture of padded crib bumper pads.

 How You Can Take Action